Countdown on to launch online postal vote forms in Scotland and Wales

 Scottish and Welsh voters have to fill in a paper form if they would like a postal or proxy vote in Scottish Parliament or Senedd elections.

-Holyrood and Cardiff Bay have just over six months to open online postal vote applications, in time for next year’s elections.
+Holyrood and Cardiff Bay have just over six months to open online applications for postal votes in time for next year’s elections.

 Scottish and Welsh voters currently have to fill in a paper form if they would like a postal or a proxy vote in Scottish Parliament or Senedd elections.